 Develop the vital skills employers look for

 Studying Philosophy, Politics and Economics will help you to develop advanced numeracy and literacy skills and improve your ability to weigh up arguments, to communicate your own opinions persuasively, and to respond thoughtfully to objections.
 Employers value PPE because any graduate-level job will require the employee to be able to sift through a large mass of information to find the relevant parts, weigh up the arguments for and against a particular view or course of action, and present advice in a clear and compelling manner.
-From Year 2, we offer students the chance to gain invaluable experience through our work experience and study-abroad opportunities.
+You will be offered the chance to gain invaluable experience through our work experience and study-abroad opportunities.
 Besides these opportunities, it is also possible to be involved in volunteering activities within the University, or to work locally with the support of our award-winning careers service.

 Experience the full breadth of our academics' expertise

 Staff members from the three disciplines are actively researching and publishing in a variety of fields with national and international reputations.
 This research activity underpins all our taught courses, and students benefit from the expertise and enthusiasm of staff for their subjects.

 Be part of a city with a reputation for broad-mindedness